rtroulak/pyStreamRecord/README.md

 # pyStreamRecord
-An implementation for  stream and recording in python
+An implementation for  stream and recording in python With pyaudio